techidaily/site-ai-video/source/_posts/best-video-language-changers-to-make-your-videos-accessible.md

 ![yandex translate vs google translate](https://images.wondershare.com/virbo/article/how-to-use-yandex-browsers-video-translation-feature-a-step-by-step-guide-5.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/qn1XkPJde9Y?si=i6ZJARXO8sJhy2FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 When you need translation for a wider range of languages and platforms, you will find Google Translate a better option.
 However, Yandex Translate is a better choice when looking to translate Eastern European languages.
 It is also more useful when you are interested in translating live streams and news broadcasts in a foreign language.
 In the end, both search engines are helpful and will achieve the desired goal.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/9Q8Feep0Rc0?si=YkPhRxXGvrRRMJtb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Part 3.
 Pro Tips for Efficient Video Translation**